chanzuckerberg/cellxgene/docs/REST_API.md

 Get the _default_ layout for all observations or (_future_) all variables.
 Return dimensionality of layout and a coordinate list.
 The client must be prepared to accept dimensionality different than it natively displays, and should perform a best-effort attempt to display the higher dimensionality layout (eg, create a 2D view of a 3D layout).

-**Response body:** dimensionality and coordinate list for each observation or variable, where coordinates are encoded as floats [0,1].
+**Response body:** dimensionality and coordinate list for each observation or variable, where coordinates are encoded as floats [0,1], sorted by index.
 Example 2D response:

 ```
 {